CodeOptimization/hello-world/README.md

-# Notes & thoughts on thinking in java
+# Notes & thoughts on Thinking In Java